 (Applications submitted after this date will not be accepted – please apply before the closing date to ensure your application is considered.)

-CONTACT THE BURSARY PROVIDER
+CONTACT THE SCHOLARSHIP PROVIDER

 For any queries related to this scholarship programme, please contact Canon Collins directly: